 Science communication and outreach are very important to me.
 In addition to sharing my research with the scientific community, I am committed to communicating my science to the general public.
-I enjoy using various techniques to engage the public in science, from demonstrations at local museums to taking high school classes into the field.
+I enjoy using various techniques to engage the public in science, from demonstrations at local museums to taking high school classes into the field to posters designed for non-science audiences.
+I particularly enjoy the creation of infographics (check them out below!), which allows me to incorporate my artistic skills into my scientific career.
 My goal is to make my research clear and understandable to all, in hopes of inspiring conservation and protection of our natural resources.

 Advanced Science Communication Seminar, 2016-2017.
 Virginia Sea Grant, George Mason University.